OpenDNS Family Shield Review: Quick Expert Summary

 Is OpenDNS Family Shield free?

-Yes, OpenDNS Family Shield is 100% free.
-But you can upgrade to OpenDNS VIP Home to gain access to a couple of extra features, including the ability to allow only whitelisted sites and to track internet usage statistics, such as the websites your child visits.
+Yes, OpenDNS Family Shield is 100% free and so is OpenDNS Home, which adds access to a couple of extra features, including the ability to allow only whitelisted sites and track internet usage statistics, such as the websites your child visits.
 I normally don’t recommend free parental control plans because they come with many limitations.
 However, if you’re only in the market for a free plan, check out the best ones here.

 Does OpenDNS Family Shield track visited sites?